 And not many city fathers would have the vision to chose a futurist option.
 The Guggenheim Museum, all waving lines and shiny exterior, stands on the waters edge like an affront to the safe nineteenth century mansions of Bilbao’s past.
 However, this doodle of a building has been used as a catalyst to reshape the spirit of this city and, arguably, the shape of modern Basque identity.

-A trip to Bilbao shows how a city can reinvent itself, given the will, the money and, someone perhaps wielding dictatorial powers?
+money and, someone perhaps wielding dictatorial powers?
 The city still suffers the perennial problem of cars and parking but the building of a metro and the development of a tramway at least shows a willingness to take on this problem.

 But this spirit of modernity isn’t being allowed to wipe away the evidence of the city’s past.
 A new office/residential development is being built inside the old walls of a historic building, showing how the new can grow out of the old.